Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter1-bio.md

 Writing a new edition required two years with the Covid pandemic that broke the flow of ideas generated during FOSS live events, but I didn't stop gathering resources and doing Open Source.

+{width=80%}
 ![Me with the Public Money Public Code T-Shirt at camera dei Deputati](images/1/camera.jpg)

-On February just few weeks before the Covid I joined an event where I was the reference about the [Open Source topics in the Italian Depute's Chamber](https://daniele.tech/2020/08/etica-open-source-riuso-e-software-libero-versione-originale/).
+On February just few weeks before the Covid I joined an event where I was the representative about the [Open Source topics in the Italian Depute's Chamber](https://daniele.tech/2020/08/etica-open-source-riuso-e-software-libero-versione-originale/).

 On December 2020, I started my podcast in Italian about weekly updates from the Open Source world with a bit of cyber security and technology updates with my opinions.
 As today with more than 90 episodes it was an experiment that worked with more 220 followers (on Spreaker, Funkwhale and Youtube I can get those numbers but not on the other services).
 Every week I gather an average of 34 links to discuss in less of 30 minutes.
 I wasn't thinking about all this interest in these topics as it is very specific, but looking on the people who reach me to share feedback or links seems growing.